 It’s no secret that substance abuse is a major issue in the United States.
 What may be surprising, however, is the effect that substance abuse has on productivity and the workplace across the country.

-As illustrated in a new infographic by 12 Palms Rehab, it’s estimated that 500 billion workdays are lost annually do to substance abuse in the workplace.
+It’s estimated that 500 billion workdays are lost annually do to substance abuse in the workplace.
 Substance abuse is detrimental to the health and finances of Americans.

 While the problem is widespread and not limited to a specific industry, recent studies have shown that substance abuse is more prevalent in certain industries: manufacturing, mining, construction, wholesale, entertainment/arts and food services.